lucasspain13/wyoming-faster-whisper-recognition/README.md

-# Wyoming Faster Whisper with Speaker Identification
+# Wyoming NeMo Parakeet with Speaker Identification

 ### Forked From

 [wyoming-faster-whisper](https://github.com/rhasspy/wyoming-faster-whisper)

-Whisper transcription and wyoming communication was provided by the fork.
-This repository adds a script and instructions for training an embedding file on 1 or more user voices.
-These user's will be passed to the conversation agent with the transcribed text for personalized threads by user.
+Whisper transcription and Wyoming communication was provided by the fork.
+This repository replaces the Whisper transcription engine with NVIDIA's NeMo Parakeet TDT 0.6B v2 model for improved accuracy and performance.
+It also adds a script and instructions for training an embedding file on 1 or more user voices.
+These users will be passed to the conversation agent with the transcribed text for personalized threads by user.

-[Wyoming protocol](https://github.com/rhasspy/wyoming) server for [faster-whisper](https://github.com/guillaumekln/faster-whisper/) with speaker identification.
+[Wyoming protocol](https://github.com/rhasspy/wyoming) server for [NeMo Parakeet TDT](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2) with speaker identification.

 See more at [my site](https://lucas-spain.com)

 ## Features

-- Fast, accurate speech-to-text transcription
+- Fast, accurate speech-to-text transcription using NVIDIA's NeMo Parakeet TDT 0.6B v2
 - Speaker identification using voice embeddings
+- Support for punctuation and capitalization
+- Timestamp prediction capabilities
 - Docker support with compose examples
 - Wyoming protocol compatibility